Family Affair (1966 TV series): Storyline

 Indiana native William "Bill" Davis is a successful civil engineer who develops major projects all over the world.
-A wealthy bachelor, Bill lives in a large apartment on Manhattan's Upper East Side, and has a British manservant, Giles French (usually called "Mr. French" or just "French"), as his valet.
+A wealthy bachelor, Bill lives in a large apartment on New York City's Upper East Side, and has a British manservant, Giles French (usually called "Mr. French" or just "French"), as his valet.

 A year prior to the series, Bill's brother Bob and his wife Mary were killed in a car crash in Indiana, orphaning their three children – teenager Cissy, and younger twins Jody and Buffy.
 His other relatives believe that Bill is the one most capable of supporting them, so the three move in with him in New York.
 Consequently, Bill's bachelor lifestyle gets turned upside down.

 Initially, "Uncle Bill" is none too pleased to have the three youngsters living with him, but he soon grows fond of them.
 Mr. French, who effectively becomes a nanny in addition to his valet duties, is also flustered by the erratic situation at first, but he, too, develops an affinity for them.
 Over time, the bachelor, the butler, and the three orphans find themselves becoming a close-knit family.